-Just like the automobile that you drive, the human body actually has a built in filtration system.
+Just like the automobile that you drive, the human body has a built-in drainage and filtration system.
 That system is called the lymphatic system.

 The smallest veins, called venules, collect most of this nutrient-depleted fluid, returning it to the heart to begin the process anew.
 I used the word “most” because 10% of the fluid (that which contains large protein molecules) cannot pass through the small holes in the venules and must be removed from our tissues by another system.
 That system is the lymphatic system.

-This protein rich fluid, collected by the lymphatic system, contains dead cells, bacteria, toxins, inflammation, even cancer cells.
+This protein-rich fluid, collected by the lymphatic system, contains dead cells, bacteria, toxins, inflammation, and even cancer cells.
 Once collected by the lymphatic vessels, the fluid, now called “lymph,” is propelled back towards the heart through a series of one-way valves.
-The lymphatic fluid then flows through “lymph nodes” which contain immunological cells (immune system cells) that kill off harmful micro-organisms like viruses and bacteria contained in the lymphatic fluid.
+The lymphatic fluid then flows through “lymph nodes” which contain immune system cells that kill off all of the harmful micro-organisms like viruses and bacteria.
 The lymphatic system, in essence, “cleans” the space between the cells (called the interstitial space) of unwanted molecules and fluids.

 Several forces are involved in the propagation of lymphatic fluid against gravity, including actual contractions of the lymphatic vessel walls.
-Lymphatic vessel segments, termed lymphangions, contract every 6-8 seconds pushing the lymphatic fluid through each successive one way valve as illustrated below.
-These miniature pumps are currently the focus of intensive research due to the association of lymphatic dysfunction with multiple diseases.
+Lymphatic vessel segments, termed “lymphangions,” contract every 6-8 seconds pushing the lymphatic fluid through each successive one-way valve as illustrated above.
+These miniature lymphatic pumps are currently the focus of intensive research due the lymphatic system’s association with multiple diseases.

-Since lymphatic vessels are contractile, the possibility of a protective “vasospasm” must be examined.
-Lymphatic vessels, which are sensitive to inflammation and endotoxins can be stimulated to contract by the presence of these chemicals, narrowing the diameter of the lymphatic vessel which subsequently makes the lymphatic pump mechanism, less effective.
-This condition, called ”lymphatic dysfunction,” leads to fluid stasis and an accumulation of inflammatory chemicals in the involved tissues.
+Since lymphatic vessels are contractile, the possibility of lymphatic “vasospasm” or dysfunction must be examined.
+Lymphatic vessels, which are sensitive to inflammation and endotoxins, can be stimulated to contract by the presence of these chemicals, narrowing the diameter of the lymphatic vessel which subsequently makes the lymphatic pump mechanism less effective.
+This condition, called lymphatic dysfunction, leads to fluid stasis and an accumulation of inflammatory chemicals in the involved tissues.

-Brian Tuckey PT, OCS, JSCCI is the originator of Strain and Counterstrain for the Lymphatic System and currently teaches the technique to physical therapists and Osteopathic physicians throughout the United States.
-If you feel you may have lymphatic dysfunction, you can set up a detailed evaluation with one of the trained Strain and Counterstrain practitioners at Tuckey and Associates Physical Therapy or use the Jones Institute website to find a trained practitioner in your area.
+Brian Tuckey PT, OCS is the originator of FCS for the lymphatic system and currently teaches the technique to physical therapists and manual therapists worldwide.
+If you feel you may have lymphatic dysfunction and wish to receive treatment you can set up an evaluation with one of the FCS trained practitioners here at Tuckey and Associates Physical Therapy or use the Counterstrain.com or JIcounterstrain.com websites to find a practitioner in your area.